openshift-evangelists/kbe/content/page/ns.md

 url = "/ns/"
 +++

-Namespaces provide a scope for Kubernetes resource, carving up your cluster in smaller units.
+Namespaces provide a scope for Kubernetes resources, carving up your cluster in smaller units.
 You can think of it as a workspace you're sharing with other users.
 Many resources such as pods and services are namespaced, while some, for example, nodes are not namespaced (but cluster-wide).
 As a developer you'd usually use an assigned namespace, however admins may wish to manage them, for example to set up access control or resource quotas.